hjwang0086/CS6300-Final-Project/GroupProject/Docs/TestPlan.md

 | Add offer | Edit and save a new offer | 1. input the job details <br> 2. save or cancel | A new offer information is created | 1. the action is saved <br> 2. the action is cancelled <br> 3. the information is invalid |  |  |
 | Compare Jobs | Compare selected jobs under the weights setting | 1.
 User select target at least two jobs (current job or offer) <br> 2.
 Each target job calculated under the compare weight setting (if not set, then use the default setting) <br> 3.
 Sort the target jobs by the compare score <br> 4. display the job details on the sorted order | The target jobs are shown in a sorted order | 1. target job is invalid <br> 2. the selected is compared and displayed in the sorted way |  |  |
 | Set Weights | Update the job comparing weight setting | 1.
 Edit the latest weight setting <br> 2. save or cancel | The weight setting is updated. | 1. the action is saved <br> 2 the action is cancelled <br> 3. the information is invalid |  |  |

+#### 2.1 Sample Test Case

+Purpose: to test function of edit current job

+Steps:

+Open the app

+Click “SET CURRENT JOB” Button

+*check 1* app should show current job editing screen

+Set current job as following:

+Title: “Software Engineer”

+Company: “Apple”

+Location: “U.S.”

+Cost of Living: 25

+Yearly Salary: 100000

+Yearly Bonus: 50000

+Retirement Benefits: 7000000

+Relocation Stipend: 5000

+RSUA: 200

+Click “SAVE AND EXIT” button to return to main menu

+Expected result: Job entered can be found in the database with correct information.

+The screen goes back to the main menu.

+Actual result: Job entered can be found in the database with correct information.

+The screen goes back to the main menu.

+Pass/Fail: pass

+Additional Information:

+#### 2.2 Sample Test Case

+Purpose: to test function of edit current job

+Steps:

+Open the app

+Click “SET CURRENT JOB” Button

+*check 1* app should show current job editing screen

+Set current job as following:

+Title: “Software Engineer”

+Company: “Apple”

+Location: “U.S.”

+Cost of Living: 25

+Yearly Salary: 100000

+Yearly Bonus: 50000

+Retirement Benefits: 7000000

+Relocation Stipend: 5000

+RSUA: 200

+Click “CANCEL AND EXIT” button to return to main menu

+Expected result: The database has no change.
+The screen goes back to the main menu.

+Actual result: The database has no change.
+The screen goes back to the main menu.

+Pass/Fail: pass

+Additional Information:

+#### 2.3 Sample Test Case

+Purpose: to test function of add offer

+Steps:

+Open the app

+Click “ADD OFFER” Button

+*check 1* app should show add offer screen

+Set the new offer as following:

+Title: “Software Engineer”

+Company: “Amazon”

+Location: “U.S.”

+Cost of Living: 25

+Yearly Salary: 100000

+Yearly Bonus: 50000

+Retirement Benefits: 7000000

+Relocation Stipend: 5000

+RSUA: 200

+Click “SAVE” button to save data.

+Expected result: The offer details are saved in database.
+The screen shows a text “Offer has been saved” then turn to a new add job screen

+Actual result: The offer details are saved in database.
+The screen shows a text “Offer has been saved” then turn to a new add job screen

+Pass/Fail:pass

+Additional Information:

+#### 2.4 Sample Test Case

+Purpose: to test function of add offer

+Steps:

+Open the app

+Click “ADD OFFER” Button

+*check 1* app should show add offer screen

+Set the new offer as following:

+Title: “Software Engineer”

+Company: “Amazon”

+Location: “U.S.”

+Cost of Living: 25

+Yearly Salary: 100000

+Yearly Bonus: 50000

+Retirement Benefits: 7000000

+Relocation Stipend: 5000

+RSUA: 200

+Click “CLEAR” button.

+Expected result: The database has no change.
+The screen shows a new add offer screen

+Actual result: The database has no change.
+The screen shows a new add offer screen

+Pass/Fail: pass

+Additional Information:

+#### 2.5 Sample Test Case

+Purpose: to test function of add offer

+Steps:

+Open the app

+Click “ADD OFFER” Button

+*check 1* app should show add offer screen

+Set the new offer as following:

+Title: “Software Engineer”

+Company: “Amazon”

+Location: “U.S.”

+Cost of Living: 25

+Yearly Salary: 100000

+Yearly Bonus: 50000

+Retirement Benefits: 7000000

+Relocation Stipend: 5000

+RSUA: 200

+Click “BACK” button to return to main menu

+Expected result: The screen shows the main menu.

+Actual result: The screen shows the main menu.

+Pass/Fail:pass

+Additional Information:

+#### 2.6 Sample Test Case

+Purpose: to test function of add offer

+Steps:

+Open the app

+Click “ADD OFFER” Button

+*check 1* app should show add offer screen

+Set current job as following:

+Title: “Software Engineer”

+Company: “Apple”

+Location: “U.S.”

+Cost of Living: 25

+Yearly Salary: 200000

+Yearly Bonus: 50000

+Retirement Benefits: 9000000

+Relocation Stipend: 5000

+RSUA: 200

+Set the new offer as following:

+Title: “Software Engineer”

+Company: “Amazon”

+Location: “U.S.”

+Cost of Living: 25

+Yearly Salary: 100000

+Yearly Bonus: 50000

+Retirement Benefits: 7000000

+Relocation Stipend: 5000

+RSUA: 200

+Click “COMPARE” button to start comparing.

+Expected result: The offer is saved correctly in database.
+The screen shows a job comparison screen which displays the offer and current job details.

+Actual result: The offer is saved correctly in database.
+The screen shows a job comparison screen which displays the offer and current job details.

+Pass/Fail:pass

+Additional Information:

+#### 2.7 Sample Test Case

+Purpose: to test function of add offer

+Steps:

+Open the app

+Click “ADD OFFER” Button

+*check 1* app should show add offer screen

+Set the new offer as following:

+Title: “Software Engineer”

+Company: “Amazon”

+Location: “U.S.”

+Cost of Living: 25

+Yearly Salary: 100000

+Yearly Bonus: 50000

+Retirement Benefits: 7000000

+Relocation Stipend: 5000

+RSUA: 200

+Click “COMPARE” button to start comparing.

+Expected result: The offer is saved correctly in database.
+The screen shows a text ”Please enter current job beforehand” and turn to add job screen.

+Actual result: The offer is saved correctly in database.
+The screen shows a text ”Please enter current job beforehand” and turn to add job screen.

+Pass/Fail:pass

+Additional Information:

+#### 2.8 Sample Test Case

+Purpose: to test function of set weights

+Steps:

+Open the app

+Click “SET WEIGHTS” Button

+*check 1* app should show weight settings screen

+Set the new offer as following:

+Yearly Salary: 2

+Yearly Bonus: 3

+Retirement Benefits: 0

+Relocation stipend: 0

+Restricted Stock Unit Award: 1

+Click “SAVE AND EXIT” button.

+Expected result: The settings are updated in database.
+The screen shows a text ”Weights have been updated” then turn to the main menu.

+Actual result: The settings are updated in database.
+The screen shows a text ”Weights have been updated” then turn to the main menu.

+Pass/Fail:pass

+Additional Information:

+#### 2.9 Sample Test Case

+Purpose: to test function of set weights

+Steps:

+Open the app

+Click “SET WEIGHTS” Button

+*check 1* app should show weight settings screen

+Set the new offer as following:

+Yearly Salary: 2

+Yearly Bonus: 3

+Retirement Benefits: 0

+Relocation stipend: 0

+Restricted Stock Unit Award: 1

+Click “CANCEL AND EXIT” button.

+Expected result: The settings keep default value in database.
+The screen turn to the main menu.

+Actual result: The settings keep default value in database.
+The screen turn to the main menu.

+Pass/Fail: pass

+Additional Information:

+#### 2.10 Sample Test Case

+Purpose: to test function of rank jobs

+Steps:

+Open the app

+Set current job as following:

+Title: “Software Engineer”

+Company: “Apple”

+Location: “U.S.”

+Cost of Living: 25

+Yearly Salary: 200000

+Yearly Bonus: 50000

+Retirement Benefits: 9000000

+Relocation Stipend: 5000

+RSUA: 200

+Set the new offer as following:

+Title: “Software Engineer”

+Company: “Amazon”

+Location: “U.S.”

+Cost of Living: 25

+Yearly Salary: 100000

+Yearly Bonus: 50000

+Retirement Benefits: 7000000

+Relocation Stipend: 5000

+RSUA: 200

+Set the new offer as following:

+Title: “Software Engineer”

+Company: “Zoom”

+Location: “U.S.”

+Cost of Living: 25

+Yearly Salary: 900000

+Yearly Bonus: 50000

+Retirement Benefits: 7000000

+Relocation Stipend: 5000

+RSUA: 200

+Click “RANK JOBS” Button

+*check 1* app should show job ranking screen as following:

+Item 0,Software Engineer,Zoom

+Item 1 Software Engineer, Apple

+Item 2 Software Engineer,Amazon

+Click “MAIN MENU” button.

+ the screen displays the jobs in the sorted order.

+Actual result: After click “RANK JOBS” button, the app should show job ranking screen as expected.

+Pass/Fail:pass

+Additional Information:

+#### 2.11 Sample Test Case

+Purpose: to test function of rank jobs

+Steps:

+Open the app

+Set current job as following:

+Title: “Software Engineer”

+Company: “Apple”

+Location: “U.S.”

+Cost of Living: 25

+Yearly Salary: 200000

+Yearly Bonus: 50000

+Retirement Benefits: 9000000

+Relocation Stipend: 5000

+RSUA: 200

+Click “RANK JOBS” Button

+ The screen should display a text ”Please enter job/offers before ranking” .

+Actual result: The screen displays a text ”Please enter job/offers before ranking”

+Pass/Fail: pass

+Additional Information: